 Yamamoto sensei was with San Diego Kendo from 1972.
 He was the head instructor of the San Diego Kendo Bu (where I practice) for decades until a few years ago and head instructor of the University of California, San Diego (UCSD) Recreational Kendo class.
 He would periodically demonstrate the chassé exercise to fellow students and myself so that we could develop strong fumikomi and strikes.
 It certainly helped me in that regard and in reaping the benefits mentioned above.

 Yamamoto sensei taught many other exercises, concepts and aspects of life and character.
 His approach to teaching, though unconventional at times, was very effective, practical and respectful.
-This was probably because of his diverse background and interests in not only kendo, but in many areas including karate, mountain climbing, swimming, ballet, music and fly fishing.
+This was probably because of his diverse background and interests in many other areas including karate, mountain climbing, swimming, ballet, music and fly fishing.
 Indeed, the chassé exercise is an example drawn from his experiences in ballet.

 If I were limited to one word to describe him, it would be “fearless”.
 The tougher the opponent or situation, the stronger he seemed to be.
 It was likely molded in part by his upbringing and experiences as a Japanese-American growing up in San Diego, California before and after the Second World War.
 Additional words would be: strong, giving, caring, principled, fatherly and gifted as a great story teller.
 Some examples of these follow.